 First Derivatives is a leading provider of data analytics products and consulting services to some of the world's largest finance, technology and energy institutions.
-Its core product is a high-performance database for time-series analytics which its looking to expand into the downstream space market.
+Its core product is a high-performance database for time-series analytics which it is looking to expand into the downstream space market.
 First Derivatives has revenues of £120m and is listed on LSE’s AIM stock exchange with a market capitalization of c.£700m.
 The company operates in 5 countries.

 Surrey Satellite Technology is the world's leading small satellite company.
-The Company designs, manufactures and operates high performance satellites and ground systems for a fraction of the price normally associated with space missions.
-To date they have built and launched 50 satellites for 20 international customers.
+The Company designs manufactures and operates high-performance satellites and ground systems for a fraction of the price normally associated with space missions.
+To date, they have built and launched 50 satellites for 20 international customers.
 The company employs 500 people operating in 2 countries. most of them based in its design and build facilities in Surrey and Hampshire.

 Schauenburg International is a family owned, strategic Investor focusing on industrial niche technologies internationally.
 The Group operates from its headquarters in Germany with a portfolio of 25 operational companies covering Electronic technologies, Plastics processing, engineering and industrial solutions.
 The company employs 1,800 people operating in 14 countries worldwide.

 Satellite Applications Catapult is an independently managed organization part financed by Innovate UK.
-Established in 2013 the Catapult is the center for the development and commercial exploitation of space and satellite-based products, services and applications.
+Established in 2013 the Catapult is the centre for the development and commercial exploitation of space and satellite-based products, services and applications.
 The Catapult is based at the Harwell Space Cluster near Oxford, employing over 100 staff.

 Aerospace International Research Centre is a privately owned company based in Austria.
-AIRC recently launched Asgardia, an international coalition aiming to build a constellation of defense satellites and space debris tracking systems.
+AIRC recently launched Asgardia, an international coalition aiming to build a constellation of defence satellites and space debris tracking systems.
 The group includes a publishing business which produces a quarterly international space journal called Room.

 Newable is a company limited by guarantee whose members are the London Boroughs and the City of London Corporation.
 Newable helps companies start, scale and internationalise.
 They are the UK’s leading Responsible Finance provider working with the British Business Bank.
 Newable helps entrepreneurs commercialise their innovation working in collaboration with Innovate UK and EEN.
 As a lead delivery partner for Department for International Trade, Newable helps businesses grow export sales.

 Dentons is the world's largest law firm measured by number of lawyers, and sixth-largest measured by 2016 revenues.
-Dentons has global experience in the space and defence sectors, offering legal services on all aspects of business encountered in these sectors.
+Dentons has global experience in space and defence sectors, offering legal services on all aspects of business encountered in these sectors.
 Dentons has more than 136 offices across 50-plus countries.
 The firm is decentralised and has no headquarters, although the firm's senior leadership are primarily based in Beijing, London and Washington.

 About The British Business Bank

 The British Business Bank is the UK's national economic development bank.
-Established in November 2014, its mission is to make finance markets for smaller businesses work more effectively, enabling those businesses to prosper, grow and build UK economic activity.
+Established in November 2014, its mission is to make financial markets for smaller businesses work more effectively, enabling those businesses to prosper, grow and build UK economic activity.
 Its remit is to design, deliver and efficiently manage UK-wide smaller business access to finance programmes for the UK government.

 The British Business Bank is currently supporting over 51,000 businesses, working through its 90 finance partners.
 Its programmes support over £3.2bn of finance to UK smaller businesses and participate in a further £4.6bn of finance to UK small mid-cap businesses.

 As well as increasing both supply and diversity of finance for UK smaller businesses through its programmes, the Bank works to raise awareness of the finance options, including equity finance, available to smaller businesses.
 It has published the Business Finance Guide (in partnership with the ICAEW, and a further 21 business and finance organisations).
-This guide impartially sets out the range finance options available to businesses – from start-ups to SMEs and growing mid-sized companies.
+This guide impartially sets out the range of finance options available to businesses – from start-ups to SMEs and growing mid-sized companies.
 Take the interactive journey at www.thebusinessfinanceguide.co.uk/bbb or download/print a copy.